With 100,000+ active installations the 404page plugin is the most used plugin to create a customized 404 error page in WordPress.

-Create your custom 404 Page as a normal WordPress Page using the full power of WordPress.
-You can use a Custom Page Template or Custom Fields, you can set a Featured Image – everything like on every other Page.
-Then go to ‘Appearance’ -> ‘404 Error Page’ from your WordPress Dashbord and select the created Page as your 404 error page.
+Create your custom 404 error page just like any other page using the WordPress Page Editor.
+Then go to ‘Appearance’ -> ‘404 Error Page’ and select the created page as your custom 404 error page.
 That’s it!

-- Different from other similar plugins the 404page plugin does not create redirects.
+Different from other similar plugins the 404page plugin does not create redirects.
 That’s quite important because a correct code 404 is delivered which tells search engines that the page does not exist and has to be removed from the index.
-A redirect would result in a HTTP code 301 or 302 and the URL would remain in the search index.

 The 404page plugin was sucessfully tested by the author with the following themes